aras-p/glsl-optimizer/README.md

 library are provided in `projects/vs2010/glsl_optimizer.sln` and `projects/xcode5/glsl_optimizer_lib` respectively.

+> Note: only the VS and Xcode project files are maintained and should work at any time.
+> There's also a cmake and gyp build system for Linux et al., and some stuff in contrib folder -
+> all that may or might not work.

 For Linux you can use cmake.
 Just type "cmake . && make" in the root directory.
 This will build the optimizer library and some executable binaries.